Koszul duality for topological E_n-operads: The duality map

 A \emph{morphism} from an $I$-labelled tree $T$ to an $I'$-labelled tree $T'$ consists of a bijection $f: I \isom I'$ with the property that for each edge $e \in T$, $f(e) \in T'$.
-We visualize morphisms of trees as given by the insertion of a collection of internal (i.e. non-root/leaf) edges. \end{definition}
+For example, if $f$ is the identity function on a set $I$, then $f$ is a morphism $T \to T'$ if and only if $T \subseteq T'$ (as sets of subsets of $I$).
+We often therefore visualize such a morphism as given by the insertion of a collection of internal (i.e.\ non-root/leaf) edges. \end{definition}

 \begin{proposition} There is a small category $\mathsf{Tree}$ whose objects are all the trees in the sense of Definition~\ref{def:tree} and whose morphisms are those defined above.
 Composition is given by composition of bijections, and the identity morphism on $T$ is the identity bijection on the set of labels of $T$.
 For each finite set $I$ with $|I| \geq 2$, let $\mathsf{Tree}_I$ denote the subcategory of $\mathsf{Tree}$ whose objects are the $I$-labelled trees, and whose morphisms are those morphisms of $\mathsf{Tree}$ whose underlying bijection is the identity on $I$.
 In other words, $\mathsf{Tree}_I$ is the poset of $I$-labelled trees with ordering given by inclusion of subsets. \end{proposition}